certbot/certbot/tests/letstest/README.md

     are needed, they need to be requested via online webform.

 ## Usage
-  - To install the necessary dependencies, run:
+  - To install the necessary dependencies on Ubuntu 16.04, run:
 ```
 sudo apt install awscli python-yaml python-boto3 fabric
 ```